sreynen/misc/project/adblock-ad.md

 -----status

-This is currently working as a demo, but we need to use pure JS to pull the functionality into any page.
+This is done, as much as anything ever is.
+It's running on [the MISC site](http://misc.ellaneous.org/), for example.

 -----repo